VarshithRegonda/SOLAR-ARGON-PUSHPAKA-VIMANA/README.md

 Licensed under the **Apache License 2.0**.
 You are free to use, modify, and distribute with attribution.

+Open Research Notice
+This project is released under the Apache 2.0 License.
+Commercial use, academic reuse, and funded research are permitted with attribution.
+The original author assumes no liability for misuse

 ---

 ## ⚠️ Disclaimer